 Common Scenarios Where the Driver Is at Fault for The Wreck, but Not to Blame for the Severity of Injuries.

 Sometimes drivers will lose control because of some act of carelessness or negligence and will crash with such force that serious injury or death is a foregone conclusion.
 Under such circumstances, that driver, and no one else, is legally to blame for their own death.
 But what about situations where the driver's carelessness causes an accident, yet their injuries are way worse than should be expected?
 According to the law, an automobile's safety features are supposed to protect everyone, not just those with perfect driving records.

 In short, it doesn't matter if the driver's carelessness caused the accident.
 If the car malfunctions, the manufacturer is still liable for injuries.
 Here's an example:

 A blue Honda Civic is speeding down the highway, hits a patch of water, hydroplanes into a concrete divider, and the air bags deploy.
 The driver of this vehicle suffers some minor aches and pains from the accident.
 30 seconds later, a red Honda Civic experiences the exact same problem, but the air bags fail to deploy.
 This driver suffers multiple facial fractures, severe whiplash, and several other serious injuries.
-The law would hold that even though both drivers committed errors in judgement while driving and are responsible for their accidents, the manufacturer of the red car would be liable for the extended injuries sustained.
-As I mentioned earlier, safety features like air bags are not supposed to pass judgement on the occupants of the car.
+The law would hold that even though both drivers committed errors in judgement while driving and are responsible for their accidents, the manufacturer of the red car would be liable for the injuries sustained as a result of the defect.